 Firstly you need to decide what your website is going to do for you.

 Remember that you will get more out of your site if it is a living breathing entity.
-A static site won’t generate quite as much interest or traffic as a site that has content that is added to on a regular basis.
-So the addition of a blog or news page will really enhance your social media capabilities and increase your chances of connecting with your audience.
+A static site won’t generate quite as much interest or traffic as a site that has content that is added to regularly.
+So the addition of a blog or news page will enhance your social media capabilities and increase your chances of connecting with your audience.

 2. Create your small business website site plan

 Essentially it’s a simple diagram that can easily be changed, moved around and added to as your site develops.
 It is where you get to plan your site’s layout and the basic content that you want to include.

 Start with your homepage and then include things like an about us page, contact page, a blog and a services page if appropriate.
 Also, include any other pages that outline what you do or sell.